rlutowsk/spinc-bott/README.md

 After compiling, you may use the following switches:

-	-d: with argument being the dimension you want to check
+`-d`: with argument being the dimension you want to check
-	-j: with argument being number of threads to use
+`-j`: with argument being number of threads to use
-	-v: increase communicates that are printed after job is done
+`-v`: increase communicates that are printed after job is done
-	-h: show short help
+`-h`: show short help